acrylplatform/acryl-documentation/en/blockchain/waves-protocol/leased-proof-of-stake-lpos.md

 Minimum Balance Required to Run a Node:

 * Operators don't need to put down a lot of capital to be able to operate a node.
-* The balance of the node can be empty until there are enough people wishing to lease to it by reaching together the generating balance of 1000 WAVES and create together a pool.
+* The balance of the node can be empty until there are enough people wishing to lease to it by reaching together the generating balance of 1000 ACRYL and create together a pool.

 Get Rewards:

 * Miner may send leaser a part of rewards according to his conditions.
 * The more transactions that are made on the network, the more rewards leasers get.
-* These rewards mostly come in the form of WAVES but also can come in the form of different tokens with the unique Waves feature where different tokens can be accepted as a fee.
+* These rewards mostly come in the form of ACRYL but also can come in the form of different tokens with the unique Acryl feature where different tokens can be accepted as a fee.

 # 3.2 Leasing Transactions